bezzlab/bezzlab.github.io/README.md

 #### Join us

-We welcome graduates who are interested in developing data science approaches to tackle biomedical research questions.
+We are recruiting graduates who are interested in the interface between data science and biomedical research.

 *As a postdoc:* We welcome enquiries from postdocs interested in applying for funding to join our lab.
 A summary of currently available funding schemes can be found [by clicking here](https://www.qmul.ac.uk/sbcs/research/postdoctoral_fellowships/).
 Any enquiries regarding this should be emailed to Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk) with your CV, **including "PDRA" in the subject line**.